letsandeepio/LHL_flex_May-15-2023/w5-promises/README.md

 [x] Demo #2: Let's refactor our SPOS using promises

-[ ] Quick overview of wow to run async code in Parallel?
+[x] Quick overview of wow to run async code in Parallel?
 (Promise.all, promise.allSettled, Promise.race, promise.any)

-[] Demo #3: Small Information Retrieval System (SIRS)
+[x] Demo #3: Small Information Retrieval System (SIRS)

+They key learning outcomes of this lecture are?

+1. What are promises and how they're better than callbacks?
+2. Three States of promises
+3. How do you handle promises using `.then`, `.catch` and `.finally`
+4. How do you run async promises in paralellel

 # Promises - Quick Introduction